 Buz McKim, retired historian at the NASCAR Hall of Fame, will be keynote speaker

 The fourth annual Michael R. Argetsinger Symposium on International Motor Racing History will take place Friday and Saturday, Nov.
-9-10.
+9 and 10, 2018.
 The public is welcome and encouraged to attend any or all of the sessions with no charge.

 The two-day event will showcase discussions on Formula Vee, Grand Prix Motorcycle Racing, the early days of NASCAR, the career of British automotive designer and engineer Reid Railton, and more.

-An evening reception from 5-8 p.m. at the IMRRC Visitor’s Center in downtown Watkins Glen will include a screening of the movie “Cars” followed by Jon Summers presenting “Differentiating Between Richard ‘The King’ Petty and Pixar’s ‘Mr. The King.'”
+An evening reception from 5 to 8 p.m. at the IMRRC Visitor’s Center in downtown Watkins Glen will include a screening of the movie Cars followed by Jon Summers presenting “Differentiating Between Richard ‘The King’ Petty and Pixar’s ‘Mr. The King’.”
 Mr. Summers’ discussion will examine the ways that NASCAR history is received and understood while showing how its place in American history and culture is open to debatable conclusions.

 A detailed schedule can be seen here.